|

 & D'Arcy in Oakville, and a woman who is a medical secretary on a French

 Island [ Réunion ] just off Africa.
-We had to spend some considerable time
+Back at the cabin we had to spend some considerable time

 Saturday, May 19: Ceiba Tops on the Amazon: